SeisSol/SeisSol/README.md

 SeisSol is a scientific software for the numerical simulation of seismic wave phenomena and earthquake dynamics.
 It is based on the discontinuous Galerkin method combined with ADER time discretization.
 Visit our [official website](http://www.seissol.org/) and also read our [documentation](https://seissol.readthedocs.io) in order to learn more about SeisSol.
 Our [discussion forum](https://github.com/SeisSol/SeisSol/discussions) can help you to communicate with SeisSol developers or other users, share your ideas, ask questions, etc.

 ### Note
-SeisSol is still under heavy development and comes without any guaranteed funcitonality.
+SeisSol is still under heavy development and comes without any guaranteed functionality.
 At the moment we can only provide very limited support for general users.

 # Collaboration
 If you are interested in a close collaboration, please, contact [Alice Gabriel](http://www.geophysik.uni-muenchen.de/Members/gabriel).